HCL-TECH-SOFTWARE/connections-doc/v8-cr2/admin/install/c_install_enable_ms_teams_share.md

 HCL Connections Share feature allows users to share link to connections content not only within Connections but also with other third-party applications, such as Microsoft Teams

-The following steps allow you to enable MS Teams to be used with the Share feature of Connections 8.0 CR2.
+The following steps allow you to enable MS Teams to be used with the Share feature of Connections 8.0 CR1.

-The appregistry extension enables sharing connections pages to Microsoft Teams through Share icon.
-The json from ms-teams-share-extension.json can either be imported from file or copied / pasted into the code editor of the appregistry client to create the extension.
+The appregistry extension enables sharing connections pages to Microsoft Teams through Share iconThe json from ms-teams-share-extension.json can either be imported from file or copied / pasted into the code editor of the appregistry client to create the extension.

 When MS Teams is enabled within Share, users are given the option **MS Teams Share** upon clicking on the **Share** icon ![](images/c_install_share.png)